Pyrdacor/Ambermoon.net/README.md

 Checkout my already working 'SerfCity (Die Siedler) rewrite' at [freeserf.net](https://github.com/Pyrdacor/freeserf.net).

 I also created another github project called [Ambermoon](https://github.com/Pyrdacor/Ambermoon) for providing resources and research the game data.
 Feel free to have a look or contribute.

+And I work on a huge extension of Ambermoon called [Ambermoon Advanced](https://github.com/Pyrdacor/Ambermoon-Advanced).